szTheory/mmExchangeRate/README.md

 # MmExchangeRate

 A simple exchange rate checker and calculator based on [Central Bank of Myanmar Api](http://forex.cbm.gov.mm/index.php/api) in elixir.
+You can find [it](https://hex.pm/packages/mmExchangeRate) on hex.

 Before you try it, make sure you've install [elixir 1.*](http://elixir-lang.org/install.html) In mix.exs,